iotaledger/goshimmer/docs/implementation_design/object_storage.md

 ## ObjectStorage

-Assuming we need to store data for some newly created object `A`.
-We need to define a new prefix for our package in the `database` package, and prefixes for single storage objects.
-They will be later used during objectstorage cration.
-A package prefix will be combined with store specific prefix to create specyfic realm.
+Assume we need to store data for some newly created object `A`.
+Then we need to define a new prefix for our package in the `database` package, and prefixes for single storage objects.
+They will be later used during objectstorage creation.
+A package prefix will be combined with a store specific prefix to create a specific realm.
 ```Go
 package example